AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 Now we have an idea of how to define storage, but storage is not really useful before we start using it, so how can we access it?

-Reading data from storage is somewhat straightforward, on the `PublicState` structs we got a `read` method to read the value at the location in storage and using the specified deserialization method to deserialize it.
+Reading data from storage is straightforward.
+On the `PublicState` structs we have a `read` method to read the value at the location in storage and using the specified deserialization method to deserialize it.
+Here is the function definition in the `public_state.nr` source:

 #include_code public_state_struct_read /yarn-project/aztec-nr/aztec/src/state_vars/public_state.nr rust